arthurbm/pr-ai/README.md

     ```bash
     bun link
     ```
-    This makes the `pr-ally` command available in your terminal.
+    This makes the `pr-magic` command available in your terminal.

 ## Configuration